 American Civil War general William Sherman once said "War means fighting, and fighting means killing."

 Watching TV or a movie with young children can be fun or irritating, depending on you, as you gain a free play-by-play announcer.
 "Did you see that?" they ask about the thing you just saw, and then describe the event you just saw no matter how you reply.

 US Army rocket launchers have the instruction "aim towards the enemy" written on them.

-The M18 Claymore Mines' infamous "Front Towards Enemy" is noteworthy as well.
+The M18 Claymore Mines' infamous "Front Towards Enemy" is noteworthy as well (and the subject of no small amount of Memetic Mutation).
 And it should be noted that in training recruits STILL point them in the wrong direction.
 Thankfully, those M18s are dummies, and are completely safe and the only result is a DI chewing you out.
 But one has to wonder what motivated the military to put "Front Towards Enemy" on the mines in the first place...

 The claymore, when you look at it, doesn't have an obvious front and back unless you already know how a claymore works and what direction it should be pointing.

 Equally humorous, the back of later claymore mines have the text "Do not eat: Contents toxic" written on them.
 One wonders why this was needed.